Breastfeeding hormones may have quite strong effects on breastfeeding moms. Why? And what can Dad do to help?

 You may also begin to start feeling a little panicky yourself.

-The What, Why and What To Do
+The Breastfeeding Hormones – The What, Why and What To Do

 The Hormones Explained

-Besides promoting milk production and breastfeeding, Prolactin also tends to relax mothers as well.
-Interestingly enough, Prolactin causes a reduction in mothers and fathers testosterone levels, which in turn reduces their libido.
+Besides promoting milk production and breastfeeding, Prolactin also tends to relax mothers.
+Interestingly enough, Prolactin causes a reduction in mothers’ and fathers’ testosterone levels, which in turn reduces their libido.

 This hormone is also important for contracting the muscle of the uterus during and after birth.
-This process in the muscles helps to deliver the baby, the placenta and, later, to shrink the uterus back to its normal size.
+This process in the muscles helps to deliver the baby, the placenta, and, later, to shrink the uterus back to its normal size.

 - Take over many of your partner’s usual roles and household responsibilities.
 Any extra help you can do during this time will go a long way.
-In my home, my wife always did the dishes and loaded the dishwasher.
+At home, my wife always did the dishes and loaded the dishwasher.
 After the birth of our daughter, I took over that role in the household.
 It helped show my wife I cared about her and that she wasn’t taken for granted.